joshloyal/drforest/README.md

 </p>

-From this plot, we clearly see that Feature 1 and Feature 2 are significant, while Features 3 through Feature 5 do not play a role in predicting the outcome.
+From this plot, we clearly see that Feature 1 and Feature 2 are significant, while Features 3, Feature 4, and Feature 5 do not play a role in predicting the outcome.
 Finally, we can see how the feature importance varies thoughout the input space.

 ```python